There’s a huge cloud of confusion surrounding NoFollow links. Only a small section of marketers and web owners seem to understand it accurately.

 To understand the value of NoFollow links, it’s helpful to also look at what’s meant by “Do Follow” links and how they came into being.

-If you’ve been around since the early days of blogging or when Google first rolled out the penguin update, then you must be well aware of how spammers invaded bloggers’ comment section and started filling them with low quality, ad laden links that often directed to poor quality sites.
+If you’ve been around since the early days of blogging or when Google first rolled out the Penguin update, then you must be well aware of how spammers invaded bloggers’ comment sections and started filling them with low quality, ad-laden links that often directed to poor quality sites.

-Upon noticing this, Google and bloggers had to come up with the ‘nofollow’ attribute to counter the problem.
-With this link, they were able to prevent search engine from following the links.
+Upon noticing this, Google and bloggers had to come up with the ‘no follow’ attribute to counter the problem.
+With this link, they were able to prevent a search engine from following the links.
 Meaning, for a while, the links stopped carrying any SEO juice.